 The transport logistics literature therefore recognizes the scale of the empty container repositioning problem to be a product of underlying asymmetries in import demand volumes between service nodes and uncertainty surrounding vessel delivery times, inter-reliances on other modes of transport and demand volatility.
-For the purposes of this paper, I focus on the long-term determinants of variation in empty container repositioning, through imbalanced trade.
+For the purposes of this paper, I focus on the long-term determinants of variation in empty container repositioning through imbalanced trade.
 The greater the asymmetry in loaded container flows within a given round trip, the larger the volume of empty container repositioning.
 Furthermore, the empty container repositioning problem should be considered a longstanding and necessary feature of containerized trade rather than a specific byproduct of recent episodes of port congestion and delays.

-3. Model
+3 Model

 In this section, I specify the empty container repositioning problem in an augmented Armington model based on Hummels et al. (2009) and Wong (2022).
 I include three representative agents: consumers, producers and transport operators.
-This trade model features endogenous transport costs, which are a function of tariffs, wages and per-unit loaded & empty container handling costs.
-The model is static in design and therefore features no time-dynamic elements.
-Any resulting steady-state equilibrium outcomes should be considered long-run in nature.
-I first outline the key assumptions of the model, then solve the model for both balanced and imbalanced trade scenarios.
-Lastly, I establish a set of comparative statics which explain variation in the empty redistribution problem.
+Endogenous transport costs are a function of per-unit loaded and empty container handling costs.
+I first outline key assumptions and then solve the model.
+Lastly, I establish a set of comparative statics that explain variation in empty repositioning.

-3.1.
-Assumptions
+3.1 Assumptions

 I consider an international economy of round trip containerized trade that features J heterogeneous countries, where each country produces a unique variety of a tradeable good.
-The term $\stackrel{\leftrightarrow}{ij}$ denotes a round trip route that services trade between countries i and j.
+The term ij denotes a round trip route that services trade between countries i and j.
 Consumers in country j are endowed with one unit of labor that is supplied elastically, exhibit a love of variety across consumable goods and are geographically immobile.
-A representative consumer at location j is assumed to maximize a quasilinear utility function:
+A representative consumer at location j is assumed to maximize a quasi-linear utility function: